-For the benefit of future local historians and to feed those afflicted with curiosity the relevant maps and charts we have found and used are listed here.
-For the purpose of our book, we have regarded maps as dealing with the land and charts with the water.
-Most are not reproduced here but some are … Read more Charts of our River
+Merged with Maps of our locality For the benefit of future local historians and to feed those afflicted with curiosity, the relevant maps and charts we have found and used are listed here.
+For our book, we have regarded maps as dealing with the land and charts with the water.
+They are reproduced here only … Read more Charts of our River

 County scale, shows Waldringfielde, Brightwell river and Fynn river.
 No river to Shottisham.
 1635 Mercator Atlas of the World: No local but includes the Deben and some notes on distances.